 Overview

-Casdoor is a UI-first Identity Access Management (IAM) / Single-Sign-On (SSO) platform with web UI supporting OAuth 2.0, OIDC, SAML, CAS, LDAP, SCIM, WebAuthn, TOTP, MFA, RADIUS, Google Workspace, Active Directory and Kerberos.
+Casdoor is a UI-first Identity Access Management (IAM) / Single-Sign-On (SSO) platform with a web UI that supports OAuth 2.0, OIDC, SAML, CAS, LDAP, SCIM, WebAuthn, TOTP, MFA, RADIUS, Google Workspace, Active Directory, and Kerberos.

 Casdoor serves both the web UI and the login requests from application users.